bobllor/TEKLabeler/docs/05filters.md

 </p>

 To submit a new filter, "Enter" is pressed to submit the new filter and update the program.
+- It is mentioned below, but ensure that the input is in a **CSV-style** format.

 # Filter Customization and How to Use